Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Methods

 The adaptive lasso \citep{adaptivels} involves penalty weights \(w_j\) that are informed by an initial ``first-stage'' estimate of \(\boldsymbol \beta\), often accomplished via a simple OLS estimate.
 In our case, we suggest using PACF estimates instead by setting

-Here \(\hat \phi_j\) represents the estimated PACF on the \(j\)th lag of \(y_t\).
+Here \(\hat \phi_j\) represents the estimated PACF on the \(j^{th}\) lag of \(y_t\).
 Each of these estimates is equivalent to the \(j^{th}\) AR coefficient estimate in an AR(\(j\)) model, and can therefore be obtained via a heuristically-guided solution path from an AR(1) to an AR(\(p^*\)).
 In words, \(\phi_j\) measures the relative importance of the \(j^{th}\) lag, conditional on all of the more recent lags.
-Penalty weights estimated with such an approach will tend to be smaller for more recent lags compared to those based on the full AR(\(p^*\)) model.
-Penalty weights estimated using the AR(\(p^*\)) model do not seem to perform as well (results not shown).
+Penalty weights estimated with such an approach will tend to be smaller for more recent lags compared to those based on the estimated AR coefficients of the full AR(\(p^*\)) model.
+Penalty weights estimated using the AR(\(p^*\)) model coefficients do not perform as well (results not shown).
 We refer to this approach as the SRLPAC (sparsity-ranked lasso with partial autocorrelation) procedure, pronounced ``SRL-pack''.

 If there are exogenous covariates, we can include weights for these as well; let \(\boldsymbol w_{endo}\) refer to the vector of weights on endogenous features (i.e., the lags of \(\boldsymbol y\)), and \(\boldsymbol w_{exo}\) refer to that for a set of exogenous features in a \(n \text{ x } k\) model matrix \(X\).
 The latter exogenous weights can be applied set to the marginal OLS estimates or the OLS estimates controlling for the autocorrelation in the series in a similar adaptive lasso fashion.
 This approach will share similar properties to the adaptive lasso, and will therefore be useful and computationally feasible even with high dimensional (high \(k\)) feature sets.
 However, estimation shrinkage complicates formal statistical inference on coefficients.
 Alternatively, if \(\boldsymbol w_{exo}\) is set to \(\boldsymbol 0\), then the coefficients on exogenous features are unpenalized, and formal means of statistical inference on them is possible via ordinary least squares using the penalized linear predictors from the endogenous features as an offset.
-Regardless of the weights chosen, we refer to this approach as the SRLPACx procedure, pronounced ``SRL-packs,'' in a similar spirit as ARIMAX which also allows for exogenous variables.
+Regardless of the weights chosen, we refer to this approach as the SRLPACx procedure, pronounced ``SRL-packs,'' to mirror the SARIMAx and ARIMAx approaches which also allow for exogenous variables to be specified.
+Similarly, we will refer to the parametric version of the SRL for time series described in the previous section as SRLPAR, and SRLPARx when exogenous covariates are included.

 The SRLPAC approach is ideal for modeling time series data with complicated seasonality; it is quick, intuitive, and can be conveniently tuned using AICc or BIC provided the sample size is large, which is typically the case in time series settings.
 Further, SRLPAC does not require the pre-specification of seasonal modes at all; it does this naturally and automatically using the PACF.
 Finally, the SRLPACx approach has all the same advantages while also allowing for seamless integration of (possibly very many) exogenous variables.